Tochemey/goakt/README.md

 - `RemoteLookup`: to lookup for an actor on a remote host
 - `RemoteReSpawn`: to restarts an actor on a remote machine
 - `RemoteStop`: to stop an actor on a remote machine
+- `RemoteSpawn`: to start an actor on a remote machine.
+The given actor implementation must be registered using the [`Register`](./actors/actor_system.go) method of the actor system on the remote machine for this call to succeed.

 These methods can be used from the [API](./actors/api.go) as well as from the [PID](./actors/pid.go) which is the actor reference when an actor is created.